HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/upgrade/checkSuccessfullUpgrade.md

-# How to determine if a HCL Digital Experience CF upgrade was successful?
+# How to verify an HCL DX CF upgrade

 ## Applies to